The nutritional guide to managing PMOS (formerly PCOS) symptoms

 • Helpful supplements may include magnesium, myo-inositol, zinc, and berberine, depending on your individual drivers

-• PCOS and pregnancy - conception is often achievable once ovulation is restored through the right interventions
+• PMOS and pregnancy - conception is often achievable once ovulation is restored through the right interventions

 • Testing such as DUTCH and gut microbiome analysis can help identify your root causes and personalise your treatment plan